CDCgov/prime-reportstream/prime-router/docs/getting-started/Using-an-apple-silicon-mac.md

 * [Azure Functions Core Tools](getting-started/install-afct.md) Install the v3 of Azure Functions.
 * [Gradle](getting-started/install-gradle.md) Install Gradle using Brew.

-An editor of your choice.
-VS Code and JetBrain's IntelliJ have ARM64 versions.
+An IDE of your choice.
+Both VS Code and JetBrain's IntelliJ have ARM64 versions.

 ### Step 3 - Run `cleanslate.sh`

 The `cleanslate.sh` script does the base work needed to start developing for ReportStream.
 It only needs to be run once.
-On Intel processors, this script does a few more steps than it is able to do on Apple Silicon processors.
+This script runs on Apple processors, but it skips a few steps.
-We will need to do these steps by hand.
+We will need to do these missing steps by hand.

 ```bash
 # build the project